enzosaracen/ptpatch/README.md

 ptpatch [options] [patch_files ...]
 ```
 A `stub.gen.c` file will be generated and automatically compiled to `stub.out`.
-By default, `stub.out` will be generic, meaning it can be run with any executable by specifying its path as the first argument.
+By default, `stub.out` will be generic, meaning it can be run with any executable by specifying it as the first argument.
 ```
-./stub.out /path/to/exe [args_for_exe ...]
+./stub.out exe [args_for_exe ...]
 ```
-The `--embed` or `-e` option to `ptpatch` takes a single executable file argument and embeds its contents into `stub.out`,
-causing `stub.out` to always run that executable.
+The `--embed` or `-e` option to `ptpatch` takes a single executable file argument and embeds its contents into `stub.out`, causing `stub.out` to always run that executable.
 The size of stubs and thus overhead of embedding is usually below 0x2800 bytes.
 ```
 ptpatch patch.ptp -e exe